osu-cascades/dio-service/README.md

-# D.io Service
+# DiO Service

-D.io is an aquaponics management system built for Volcano Veggies.
+DiO is an aquaponics management system built for Volcano Veggies.
 This repo houses the server-side application and exposes a simple API.

 ## Getting Started